caelusway/agent-launchpad-infra/docs/architecture.md

 ## 🎯 Overview

-The AI Agent Launchpad is designed as a scalable, secure infrastructure backend that automates the deployment and management of Eliza-based AI agents.
+The Multi-Agent Infrastructure at Scale is designed as a scalable, secure infrastructure backend that automates the deployment and management of Eliza-based AI agents.
 The system follows a microservices architecture with clear separation of concerns and robust security measures.

 ## 🧩 Core Components